 Provide education and guidance to patients and family members in maintaining good health, disease prevention and home care under supervision of a physician.
 Attends regularly scheduled continuing education programs to ensure current knowledge of procedures and health care plans and protocols.
 Attend outpatient clinics and assists with patient management.
 Facilitate communication between own team and other consulting medical services.
 Requests consultations with other departments, as necessary.
 Acts as liaison with other medical services (social work, rehabilitation medicine, etc.).
 Provide first or second assist in operating room, as required.
 Remove and/or reinforce sutures.
 Evaluate wounds, changes dressings and performs wound care.

-Preferred Qualifications: Master's degree and two years' experience preferred.
+Two years' of orthopedic experience preferred.
+Specifically, orthopedic oncology experience.
 Ability to use various billing and patient information computer systems preferred.
 Knowledge of various payer processing and submission guidelines preferred.
 Experience in IDX and PCS preferred.
 Knowledge of third party payer requirements.

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the HR Business Services Office at email@example.com.
 For TTY users, call via Maryland Relay or dial 711.

 The following additional provisions may apply depending on which campus you will work.
 Your recruiter will advise accordingly.

 During the Influenza ("the flu") season, as a condition of employment, The Johns Hopkins Institutions require all employees who provide ongoing services to patients or work in patient care or clinical care areas to have an annual influenza vaccination or possess an approved medical or religious exception.
 Failure to meet this requirement may result in termination of employment.